gada1982/CarND-Advanced-Lane-Lines/README.md

 A big improvement was possible by averaging lane line polynoms over various frames from the video (15 taken).

 The choosen solution works well for the mandatory video `project_video.mp4` but not at all for the optional videos `challenge_video.mp4` and `harder_challenge.mp4`.
+Color changes of street, shadows of other cars and objects disturb the filtering of the lane lines.

 Futher work has to be invested to get the optional part working in a satisfying way.